-Later on comes illustrations on the computer which gets thrown into After Effects for the animation.
-To solve various problems with animation I also use 3D software.
+Later on, come illustrations on the computer which gets thrown into After Effects for the animation.
+To solve various problems with the animation I also use 3D software.

 Position: Art director

-Usually we ask about script, reference of style (if customer needs something special), total animation time, etc...
+Usually, we ask about a script, reference to style (if the customer needs something special), total animation time, etc...

 We can suggest many styles - we have a big experience in this work and we know many interesting styles.

-When we start our work we can divide it into few parts: script, style, characters design, animation.
+When we start our work we can divide it into several parts: script, style, characters design, animation.
 We need to approve each part of work before we can start the next part.

 Position: Freelance animator and illustrator

 "My work starts with a vision, rough sketches, and character concepts.
 I try to keep my illustrations pretty simple and fun.
 I look for the inspiration on the web - mostly on Dribbble and Instagram.
 But I also like to watch short animations on Vimeo.

 Looking at different styles is always a great inspiration.
 When I'm happy with the design I take it to Illustrator.
 Once a visual side of a project is accepted, it's time to move to After Effects.
 I'm mainly focused on character animation, so again, I usually search for the references on the Internet.
 But I found that the best way for me to find the right movement is to observe.
 Jumping and acting silly in front of a mirror - that's what really works for me.
 Then I try to recreate it in After Effects.
 It takes time to make something good so I let myself do a lot of tests and mistakes."